ALGHANI-1/K-CAFE/README.md

             invoiceDateEl.value = today.toISOString().split('T')[0];
             const dateStr = today.toISOString().slice(0, 10).replace(/-/g, "");
             invoiceNumberEl.value = `KCF-${dateStr}-${String(Math.floor(Math.random() * 1000) + 1).padStart(3, '0')}`;

+            const termsAndConditions = [
+                "- Payment will be made in advance.", "- No returns will be accepted.",
+                "- Water can be of any brand: Pakola or Abae Dubai.", "- If rates are changed by the company, the same will apply here."
+            ].join('\n');
+            notesEl.value = termsAndConditions;
         }

         function showModal(message) {